Digital Technology Will Transform How Housing Associations Work

 For Property Factoring services within Housing Associations, there are many areas for improvement that could be made through digitising processes.

 What needs to improve in property factoring?

 An inquiry by the Scottish Housing Regulator in 2016 found that only 55% of residents living in a Local Authority home are satisfied with their factoring service.
 This percentage increases slightly to 64% for those living in homes managed by a Registered Social Landlord.

 The inquiry cites a variety of areas where property factors can and must improve.
 They state that Factors should:

 It’s clear that owners have a need for greater transparency about factoring charges and common repair costs.
-This transparency and ease of presenting information can be achieved by implementing dedicated and robust digital processes and procedures.
-When all processes are automated, it makes it easy for staff to manage.
-With the bigger benefits coming from full visibility of property factoring information by residents and owners.
+Transparency and ease of presenting information could be achieved by implementing dedicated and robust digital processes and procedures.
+Through the automation of processes, staff can manage their workload more easily.
+This leads to benefits from full visibility of property factoring information by residents and owners.

-Many Housing Associations still use paperwork or software that isn’t specialised to cope with property factoring tasks.
-And this is potentially a reason why problems with transparency arise.
-However, the technology exists to help change and improve the way in which Housing Associations work.
-It is simply a matter of moving towards these new ways.
+There are many Housing Associations that still use paperwork or software which isn’t specialised to cope with property factoring tasks.
+This is potentially a reason why problems with transparency arise.
+As the technology exists to help change and improve the way in which Housing Associations work, it really is simply a matter of moving towards these new ways.